Working Conditions at Ski Resorts

 A ski bum says the lifestyle is sometimes not all it’s made out to be:

 “It’s not as easy as some people think to move out here and get a job right away.
 You put in long days.
 If you want to ski all day and work all night you’re pretty beat by the end of the day.
 Pay can be pretty low and the housing shortage can be difficult.”

 Like service jobs everywhere, working at a ski area is all about pleasing customers.
 The cost of ski equipment, transportation, lodging, and lift tickets can make even the weekend skiing trip a rather expensive proposition.
 The skiing public, therefore, expects and deserves a quality experience.
-With lift tickets at premium resorts averaging between $55 and $85 per day, skiers have little patience for thirty-minute lift lines or congested, ungroomed slopes.
+With lift tickets at many premium resorts costing over $100 per day, skiers have little patience for thirty-minute lift lines or congested, ungroomed slopes.